 Everybody on the island of Ireland has been affected by the 30-year conflict, he added.
 "This is part of the healing process, of how do we make sure for the next generation of young people that we are not still revisiting these issues.
-It is our responsibility to fix those issues and not leave them to the next generation," he said.
+It is our responsibility to fix those issues and not leave them to the next generation."

 Since it was established in 1979, Co-operation Ireland has allowed groups from the two main religious communities in Northern Ireland and from both sides of the border to come together, learning about each other's traditions and culture to help build a society based on tolerance and acceptance of cultural difference.

-Mr Sheridan said Co-operation Ireland brought Queen Elizabeth and the President together for an event celebrating its 30th anniversary.
+Mr Sheridan said Co-operation Ireland brought the Queen and President of Ireland together for an event celebrating its 30th anniversary.

-It also helped organise the meeting between a former president and Queen Elizabeth in London, which led to her visit to Ireland last year and was acknowledged in her speech at Dublin Castle.
+It also helped organise the meeting between a former Irish president and the Queen in London, which led to the Queen's visit to Ireland last year and was acknowledged in her speech at Dublin Castle.